bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ###Using LUIS for the first time

 To use LUIS, first make sure that you have an up-to-date version of Microsoft Edge, Internet Explorer or Google Chrome.
-Go to the home page, www.luis.ai, and log in.
+Go to the home page www.luis.ai and log in.
 You will see a screen like the one below.

 ![GetStarted-with-LUIS](./Images/log_in_2.png)